-Man has exploited wind energy for thousands of years, from the very first sailing boats to ventilation systems dating back to 300 BC.
+Man has exploited wind power for thousands of years, from the very first sailing boats to ventilation systems dating back to 300 BC.
 In the 19th century, wind mills were constructed all along the Norwegian coast to grind grain.
 The international oil crisis at the beginning of the 1970s helped spur the development of modern wind generators for the production of electricity.
 Wind energy remains one of the most eco-friendly energy sources for large-scale energy production.

-Statkraft’s wind energy initiatives
+Statkraft’s wind power initiatives

-In 1997, Statkraft decided to focus on the development of wind energy projects.
+In 1997, Statkraft decided to focus on the development of wind power projects.
 The group’s first wind farm was opened by King Harald at Smøla in 2002.
 This was also Norway’s first major wind farm.
 Currently, Statkraft has three wind farms in operation in Norway, and a number of projects are being developed.

 Since 2008, Statkraft has concentrated the development of Norwegian, land-based wind energy projects in SAE Vind, a joint-venture with Agder Energy.
 In Sweden, Statkraft is collaborating with a number of partners to develop wind energy.
-In the UK we are developing wind energy both on land and offshore.
+In the UK we are developing wind power both on land and offshore.

-The future of wind energy
+The future of wind power

 In the long-term, more development will take place offshore, where there are good wind resources and space for larger wind farms.
 The development will first take place in the shallow areas of the North Sea basin, where the turbine towers can be installed on the seabed.
-The deeper maritime areas along the Norwegian coast will demand floating and far more robust technology, which will only be fully developed and competitive in 10 to 20 years’ time.